xthemadgenius/btcrec-cli/README.md

     * And many other 'Bitcoin Like' cryptos
  * [Descrambling 12 word seeds](docs/BIP39_descrambling_seedlists.md) (Using Tokenlist feature for BIP39 seeds via seedrecover.py)
  * Wallet File password recovery for a range of wallets

+# Documentation:
+Instructions for installation and usage:  https://btcrecover.readthedocs.io/

 ## Using BTCRecover with Altcoins, forks,clones or custom derivation paths